top of page

 Even when people broke plans, there were so many plans being made around, and after, and before, that no one ever seemed to be left stranded or feeling alone.
 Being alone on this trip, and in this country, felt more like a choice you had to make, rather than the default.

 I remember going through a break-up once in Mexico, where I was asked, every day, by the same person, how I was.
 I was a mess, and I told her, every day.
 And when I was embarrassed about how long it was taking me to "get over it" and be a strong human with her shit together she said, "Lisa, it's love, we were just saying how well you seem to be doing."
-We then proceeded to karaoke to Mariachi songs about broken hearts while drinking tequila.
+We then proceeded to karaoke to broken-hearted Mariachi songs while drinking tequila.

 This is a giant over-generalization of an entire culture and two countries, however, arriving home I went for coffee with a friend who was feeling lonely, unable to find self-love, and was being accused of being a "dramatic" by her partner whenever she feels a feeling or needs something.